 Another mistake most women make on their journey is comparing their texture to someone else’s.
 This can lead to discouragement.

 I watched a lot of YouTube videos while I was transitioning to natural hair and thought my curls would look similar to my favorite creators.
-It took time for me to realize that my hair is unique and beautiful no matter what.
-I should confidently embrace it because it’s mine!
+It took time for me to realize that my hair is unique.

 All hair textures are beautiful, and it’s important to learn how to properly take care of your curls so you can fall in love with them.